keyvizsla/floo/README.md

 The default actions can be overriden on a per fireplace basis by placing a `.floo` script in the directory to which your fireplace points.
-For more information read [the official documentation](https://keyvizsla.github.io/floo).
+For more information read our [quickstart](https://keyvizsla.github.io/floo/guide/quickstart.html) guide.

 ## Examples